facelessuser/pymdown-extensions/docs/extensions/emoji.md

     "name": "myindex",

     # The actual index.
 A dictionary of all the emoji.
-    # Different emoji shortnames with the same Unicode data
+    # Different emoji short names with the same Unicode data
     # can be mentioned under aliases.
     "emoji": {
         # Key is the short name.